can3p/cl-journal/docs/index.md

 ## Frequently asked questions:

-- *Why does client support only Max OS X?*
+- *Where does the client work?*

-  I don't have any other operating system at hand, sorry.
-But pull requests are definitely welcome!
+  Client was tested and works on linux and Mac OS.
+If you're a happy user of any other operating system, feel free to make pull request with fixes for your operating system.

 - *Which dialiect of markdown is supported?